SCIInstitute/ShapeWorks/docs/new/ellipsoid-joint-generation.md

 ##About ShapeCohortGenerator

-`ShapeCohortGenerator` is a python package that generates synthetic shape cohorts with groundtruth surface correspondences by varying different parameters describing such shape families.
+`ShapeCohortGenerator` is a python package that generates synthetic shape cohorts with ground truth surface correspondences by varying different parameters describing such shape families.

 ## What is new?
 We have added a new family of shapes in the `ShapeCohortGenerator` package.
 You can now generate ellipsoid joints (two anatomies per shape) which can be used for troubleshooting multiple domain shape modeling workflows.